 Library School Student Scholarships

-To provide opportunities for library school students to participate in an ACRL professional development experience and to learn more about current issues and developments in academic and research libraries.
+Library School Student Scholarships provide opportunities for any library science and/or information science students to participate in an ACRL professional development experience and to learn more about current issues and developments in academic and research libraries.

 - Provide students with an active, positive interaction with ACRL which will strengthen their understanding of and interest in academic librarianship